☀️ Evening & Weekend Appointments Available · Now Booking · Schedule Free Consult →

 Anxiety therapy in Houston TX, and across Texas and 42 additional PSYPACT states by video, for older kids, teens, young adults, and high-achievers whose bodies and minds will not let them rest.
 Dr. Meghan Comerford offers virtual sessions built around cognitive-behavioral skills you can actually reach for in the hard moments.

-Your body carries the weight of all of this.
-The tension, the stomach aches, the physical symptoms that show up when the emotional ones get to be too much.
-You have learned that your body keeps score even when your mind is trying hard to hold it together.
+Her body is carrying all of it.
+The stomach aches the pediatrician cannot fully explain.
+The headaches.
+The trouble sleeping.
+The physical symptoms that show up when the emotional ones get too big.
+You have started to learn that her body keeps score, even when her mind is trying hard to hold it together.

-What you are most tired of is the feeling of living in a body that will not settle.
-You want to feel calm.
-Not perfect calm, not medicated stillness, just ordinary ease in your own skin.
-You want to stop bracing.
-You want to stop waiting for the next thing to go wrong.
+What you are most worried about as her parent is the way her world is shrinking.
+You want her to feel calm.
+Not perfect calm, not flat calm.
+Just ordinary, present, in-her-own-skin calm.
+You want her to stop bracing.
+You want her to stop waiting for the next thing to go wrong.

-You are not sure that is possible for you.
-That this is just how your nervous system works.
-That calm is for other people.
-That the version of yourself you are hoping to become is too far from where you are standing right now.
+You are not sure that is possible.
+You wonder if this is just how her nervous system works.
+If calm is for other kids.
+If the version of her you are hoping she becomes is too far from where she is standing right now.

 How Cognitive-Behavioral Therapy for Anxiety Works